dwarvesf/react-native-boilerplate/docs/CODE_STYLE.md

   its strengths:

   - Avoid using `any` when possible.
-Using `any` is sometimes valid, but should rearely be used, even if to make quicker progress.
+Using `any` is sometimes valid, but should rarely be used, even if to make quicker progress.
 Even `Unknown` is better than using `any` if you aren't sure of an input parameter.
   - Pay attention when using the non-null assertion operator `!`.
 Only use if you know that a variable cannot be null right now rather than blindly using